 GIAC requests that certification candidates manage their time properly and adequately prepare for exams, so that extensions and retakes are very rare events.

 Retaking a Failed Exam

 After 3 failed attempts, candidates must wait one year to continue their attempt to earn GIAC certification.
-If a candidate would like to apply for an exception to this policy and gain approval to attempt the exam again prior to the one-year waiting period, the candidate must submit justification for performance to-date, what has changed in exam preparation and documentation of at least 30 hours of additional training related to the objectives covered on the certification exam.
+If a candidate would like to attempt the exam again prior to the one-year waiting period, the candidate must submit justification for performance to-date, including what has changed in exam preparation and documentation of at least 30 hours of additional training related to the objectives covered on the certification exam.

 Please note that purchasing an extension does not automatically cancel your scheduled exam appointment.
 You must cancel or reschedule your exam appointment at least 24 business hours prior to your exam appointment by logging into your SANS account and clicking on 'Certification Attempts,' 'View Proctor Details' and then 'Change.'
 If you need to cancel or reschedule your exam less than 24 business hours in advance or do not show for your scheduled exam appointment, you will be charged a $150 seating fee.

 A maximum of 10 extensions can be purchased per certification attempt.
 Once you have reached this limit, your attempt cannot be extended any further.

 Tips for Success and Where to Get Help

 The GIAC certification program is challenging and we want to help you succeed!
 We offer the following advice when pursuing your certification:

 - Plan your time carefully.
 You have four months to study; take advantage of it.
 If you wait until the week before your exam to study you are not likely to do well.

 - Become familiar with the certification objectives for the certification you are attempting.
 For a list of objectives specific to the certification you are attempting, please review the Exam Certification Objectives listed in the Certification Information found in your portal account at https://exams.giac.org/pages/attempts